elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.md

 config :kv_server, :port, System.fetch_env!("PORT")
 ```

-`config/releases.exs` files work very similar to a regular `config/config.exs` but it may some restrictions.
+`config/releases.exs` files work very similar to a regular `config/config.exs` but it may have some restrictions.
 You can [read the documentation](https://hexdocs.pm/mix/1.9.0-rc.0/Mix.Tasks.Release.html#module-runtime-configuration) for more information.

 ## Summing up